Choirless/cfc-virtual-choir/README.md

 ## Additional "stretch" goals:
 1) Rudimentary editing controls for choir leader allowing them to highlight soloists etc.
 2) "Personalised" versions of the concert in which certain participant is highlighted more frequently
+3) Auto-tune, and/or Guitar-hero-style warnings about being out of tune

 ## Technical elements: